 The Robotaxi Rollout #1: The Basics and How They Might Surprise You

-With new autonomous driving vehicle services rolling out around the world, these robotaxis are seen as the pinnacle of autonomous mobility and serve as an inspiring example of where the future of transportation could be headed.
-And while the focus on this cutting-edge technology has been on the vehicles, the user experience, and the roller-coaster path to maturity, there’s a speedbump in the road that not everyone is seeing: how do fleets of driver-less vehicles charge themselves?
+With new autonomous driving vehicle services rolling out around the world, robotaxis are seen as the pinnacle of autonomous mobility and serve as an inspiring example of where the future of transportation could be headed.
+And while the focus on this cutting-edge technology has been on the vehicles, the user experience, and the roller-coaster path to maturity, there’s a speedbump in the road that not everyone is seeing: how do fleets of driverless vehicles charge and service themselves?

 On weekdays: